Hamilcarbarcas/pf1-light-level-tooltip/README.md

 Press **Alt+L** to enable/disable the tooltip display.

 ### Settings
-- **Enable Token Light Tooltip**: Client-side setting in the module settings menu to control whether the tooltip shows (on by default)
+- **Enable Token Light Tooltip**: Client-side setting to control whether the tooltip shows (on by default)
+- **Darkness Threshold: Dim → Normal**: Adjusts the darkness level at which lighting changes from Dim to Normal (default: 0.75, range: 0.0-1.0)
+- **Darkness Threshold: Darkness → Dim**: Adjusts the darkness level at which lighting changes from Darkness to Dim (default: 0.95, range: 0.0-1.0)

 ## Keybindings